tamera-lanham/loss-basins/README.md

 ```

 Once you've run this once, you should be able to reenter the proejct environment with `conda activate ./.env` whenever you start a new terminal session.

+If you want to use GCS (Google Cloud Storage), you'll also need to ask Tamera for the GCS key file.
+Once you have it you should create a directory called `_keys` under the repo root and move the key file into that directory.